discordjs/guide/guide/popular-topics/permissions.md

 //	Will return something along the lines of ['SEND_MESSAGES', 'ADD_REACTIONS', 'CHANGE_NICKNAME'] ...etc...
 ```

-The return value of `toArray()` depends entirely on where the `Permissions` object is coming from.
-In the examples above, we grabbed a `GuildMember`'s and a `Role`'s [base](https://discordjs.guide/popular-topics/permissions.html#base-permissions) permissions, which does not encompass any overwrites.
+The meaning of the return value of `toArray()` can vary, depending on where the `Permissions` object is coming from.
+In the examples above, we grabbed a `GuildMember`'s and a `Role`'s [base](https://discordjs.guide/popular-topics/permissions.html#base-permissions) permissions, which is basically what a member/role can do, by default.
+However, you can also view things such as denied/allowed channel overwrites, and the meaning of the resulting array is different.

-Another possible way to get the `Permissions` object would be to access channel overwrites.
-For exmaple,
+For example,

 ```js
 const overwrites = channel.permissionOverwrites;